mdn/content/files/en-us/web/javascript/reference/statements/import/with/index.md

 Instead, you must provide an attribute to tell the host that this file must contain JSON.
 To validate the module's type (via MIME type), you use the attribute key called `type`.
 To validate that the module is a JSON module, the value is `"json"`.

-> **Note:** The actual attribute value does not correspond directly to the MIME type.
+> **Note:** The actual `type` attribute value does not correspond directly to the MIME type.
 It's separately specified by the [HTML specification](https://html.spec.whatwg.org/multipage/webappapis.html#module-type-allowed).

 Therefore, the code above should be re-written as: